Is a Bigfoot different than a Sasquatch?

 is in fact real.
 Whether that evidence is man made or caused by a living Sasquatch seems to be

-circumstantial evidence, most have decided that a living unclassified creature had indeed left the
+they are faced with the realization that a living unclassified creature had indeed left the tracks.
+In

 instances where no reasonable alternative other than a living unknown creature left behind the

-evidence, then the scale tips considerably towards the possibility of the existence of the Sasquatch.
+evidence, then the scale tips considerably towards the existence of the Sasquatch.

-For those who have actually seen the creature, then the Sasquatch is certainly real to them.
+For those who have actually seen the creature, the Sasquatch has certainly been proven real to

 What is a Sasquatch?